REALTY

 Article

-What are the 8 key steps in a property purchase?
+What are the 8 key steps in buying a property?

 SUMMARY

 Buying a property can seem like a long and daunting process at first.
-But with the right guidance from experts, a bit of knowledge, and good organization, each step of the home-buying journey can be a smooth—and even enjoyable—experience, especially if it’s your first time!
-In this article, we walk you through the key stages of purchasing a property—from defining your project and signing the final deed of sale, all the way to planning renovation work.
-Follow the guide.
+But with the right guidance from experts, a bit of knowledge, and good organisation, one can ensure each step of the home-buying journey is a smooth – and even an enjoyable – experience, even if it’s your first time.
+In this article, we’ll walk you through the key stages of buying a property, from outlining your project all the way to signing the final deed of sale and planning renovation works.
+Let’s jump in!

-Define your property project and assess your borrowing capacity
+Define your real estate project and assess your borrowing capacity

 "61% of renters see homeownership as a long-term goal."

 Are you a first-time buyer preparing to purchase your first home?
-Already a homeowner looking to invest in a rental property?
-Or perhaps your family is growing and you’re planning to sell your current home to buy a new one?
+Or a homeowner looking to invest in a rental property?
+Or perhaps your family is growing and you’re planning to sell your current home to buy a bigger place?

-Whatever your situation, buying a house or an apartment is a major life decision—one that can have a lasting impact on your well-being and lifestyle for years to come.
-That’s why it’s essential to follow a clear and thoughtful approach to avoid the stress or regret that can sometimes follow a property purchase.
+No matter your situation, buying a house or an apartment is a major life decision – one that can have a lasting impact on your well-being and lifestyle for years to come.
+That’s why it’s essential to follow a clear and thoughtful approach to avoid any stress or regret after you’ve made your move.

 Pour Danièle, le bien idéal se trouvait dans le 16ᵉ arrondissement de Paris

-For Danièle, the ideal property was located in Paris’s 16th arrondissement, ©Maison Kyka
+Danièle’s dream property had to be located in Paris’s 16ᵗʰ arrondissement, ©Maison Kyka

-To begin with, it’s important to clearly define your property project by answering the following two questions as precisely as possible:
+To get started, it’s important to clearly define your project by answering the following two questions as precisely as possible:

 • What are your search criteria?

-To assess your borrowing capacity and calculate your real estate budget, you can turn to your bank, a mortgage broker, or a real estate agency.
+You can turn to your bank, mortgage broker, or real estate agency to assess your borrowing capacity and thus calculate your real estate budget.
 Their role is to understand your project and run several simulations to offer you financing options tailored to your profile (income, savings, professional activity, etc.).

 NOTE

-The Banque de France prohibits individuals from exceeding a debt-to-income ratio of 35%, including insurance.
-To increase your borrowing capacity, you can consider paying off existing loans (student loans, consumer credit, etc.).
+The Banque de France forbids individuals from exceeding a debt-to-income ratio of 35%, including insurance.
+To increase your borrowing capacity, you may consider paying off existing loans (student loans, consumer credit, etc.).

-Contact Maison Kyka to get connected with a property acquisition manager suited to your situation.
-Whether you are single, head of a family, expatriate, or foreigner, complete a quick simulation and then schedule an appointment with Maison Kyka to discuss your project.
+Get in touch with Maison Kyka to connect with a property acquisition manager suited to your project.
+Whether you are single, part of a big family, an expat, or a foreigner looking to acquire property in France, we invite you to complete our quick simulation and schedule an appointment with our team to discuss your project.

 Answer a few questions and receive a personalized estimate for your real estate project

-Despite my limited time and experience in this area, Maison Kyka made the purchase of my primary residence in the 15th arrondissement a smooth and enjoyable experience.
+Despite my lack of availability and experience in this field, Maison Kyka made the purchase of my main residence in the 15th arrondissement a smooth and enjoyable experience.
 I highly recommend their services.

 Nans R.

 This is probably the most time-consuming stage of the project.
-To find the property of your dreams, three strategies are available to you:
+Three strategies are available to find the property of your dreams:

 1. Create a long list of criteria and hope that the ideal house or apartment is on the market.

-2. Set few criteria in order to find a property you like relatively quickly.
+2. Outline a few criteria in order to find a property you like relatively quickly.

-3. Buy a property and carry out renovations to live in a place that reflects your personality and that allows you to build equity for resale (our specialty and the most profitable solution).
+3. Buy a property and carry out renovations to create a home that reflects your personality and add value for an eventual resale (our specialty and the most profitable solution).

-Here are some example questions to help define the criteria for your property search:
+Here are some questions you can ask yourself to outline the criteria for your property search:

-• Where do you want to buy in France?
+• Where do you want to buy your property?

 • What size are you looking for?

-• Are you searching for a specific type of property? (e.g., canut apartment, attic apartment, échoppe bordelaise, etc.)
+• Are you searching for a specific type of property? (e.g., Canut apartment, attic apartment, Bordeaux échoppe house, etc.)

-• How important are natural light and quietness to you?
+• How important are natural light and quiet to you?

-• For an apartment: which floor?
+• For an apartment: which floor would you like to live on?
 With or without an elevator?

 • For a house: multiple floors?
 A garden or terrace?
 Solar panels?